ddc-java-14/capstone-proposal-zcr003/docs/index.md

 ### Functionality

-A user will be able to search for a nearby venue or for one of their choosing.
-Once a venue is found it will be shown on a map with information about the venue such as hours, whether they serve food, alcohol selection, etc. along with other nearby venues, food, and hot spots.
-The user will be able to navigate through menus that explain information about the venue, along with other relevant info.
-The user will be able to add frequented venues to a favorites folder and get updates from their favorite venues.
+A user will be able to:

+- Search for a nearby venue or for one of their choosing.
+  - Once a venue is found it will be shown on a map with information such as:
+    - Hours of Operation
+    - Food Options
+    - Alcohol Selection
+    - Covid policies
+    - Security policies
+    - Other nearby venues, food, and hot spots.
+    - etc.
+- Navigate through menus that explain information about the venue, along with other relevant info.
+- Add frequented venues to a favorites folder and get updates from their favorite venues.

 ### Persistent data
-- Persisting previous site activity (e.g. storing the contents of a previous session, remembering if a user was previously logged in).
+- Persisting previous site activity (e.g. storing the contents of a previous session)
-- Potentially saving some data and assets locally so a site will be quicker to download, or be usable without a network connection.
+- Saving some data and assets locally so a site will be quicker to download, or be usable without a network connection.
 - Saving web application generated documents locally for use offline such as direction to the venue.